wp-plugins/visual-form-builder/readme.txt

 = How do I build my form? =

 1. Click on the + tab, give your form a name and click Create Form.
-1. Select form fields from the box on the left and click Create Field to add it to your form.
+1. Click the form fields from the box on the left to add it to your form.
 1. Edit the information for each form field by clicking on the down arrow.
 1. Drag and drop the elements to put them in order.
 1. Click Save Form to save your changes.